Jeff Robbins: Co-founder Lullabot, Executive Coach

 IVAN: That's awesome.

-JEFF: And, in the intervening 12 years, never came up with a better name and didn't really think about its relationship to orbit and space, and all that kind of stuff.
-And. it really wasn't until about two or three months after we'd been playing out with this band name that I kind of realized, “oh, I have a theme going, I guess that’s okay.
+JEFF: And, in the intervening 12 years, never came up with a better name and didn't really think about its relationship to orbit and space, and all that stuff.
+And. it really wasn't until about two or three months after we'd been playing out with this band name that I realized, “oh, I have a theme going, I guess that’s okay.
 Yeah.”

 IVAN: I think it’s cool.
 So, it feels like, at least to me, it feels like 123 Astronaut is you going back to music after this career in technology.
 So, in my mind, you were part of the music scene in Orbit, and then you founded Lullabot, and done some amazing things in the Drupal world and now you're doing Yonder and coaching, and you're also in a band.
 So, the question is, how has the open source mentality that you experienced in between these two bands, and how has running numerous companies and products influenced your perspective of your new band?